Notes on the Geography of Morocco: Marrakech Periphery

 Most housing here is multi-story, but there are estates with space, such as the famous Jardin de Majorelle, built in the 1920s by Jacques Majorelle but later owned by Yves Saint-Laurent.

 Its entrance, with a pond reminiscent of those found in the old city's courtyard homes.

 Where to shop in the new city?
 Tourists may not come to Marjane, the dominant Moroccan chain of hypermarts, but plenty of Moroccans do.

-You can learn a lot here, such as the importance of olive oil and cooking oil in general.
+You can learn a lot here, such as the importance of olive and other cooking oils.

 Or of flour.

 Or of seafood, here with rays.

 But we've come to buy a home, haven't we?
 Here's Garden City, built by Mayfair Morocco, a company with projects in Casablanca and Tangier as well as several here in Marrakesh.